New Year's Eve (2011 film): Plot

-The film follows several interconnected people on New Year's Eve in NYC.
+The film follows several interconnected people on New Year's Eve in New York City.

 Vice-president of the Times Square Alliance Claire Morgan is finishing arrangements for the ball drop.
 Meanwhile, after being nearly hit by a car and denied a vacation, Ahern Records secretary Ingrid Withers quits and offers deliveryman Paul Doyle tickets for the Ahern Records Masquerade Ball for help in completing her New Year's resolutions before midnight, and he accepts.

 Paul's older sister Kim is struggling with teenage daughter Hailey who prefers spending New Year's Eve with her friends and her boyfriend Seth Anderson in Times Square over her, a lonely, recently divorced mom.
 Paul's best friend, comic book illustrator Randy, hates New Year's Eve as his girlfriend left him on the date.
 He gets stuck in an elevator with Elise, an aspiring backup singer for musician Daniel Jensen at his Times Square show.
 Jensen is also preparing to perform at the Ahern Records ball while attempting to rekindle his relationship with former fiancée, Laura.

 At a nearby hospital, Claire's father Stan Harris is close to succumbing to cancer.
 Refusing chemotherapy, he wishes only to see the ball drop one last time.
 He is kept company by Nurses Aimee and Mindy after his doctor confirms he will soon pass.
 In the same hospital, young Griffin and Tess Byrne are about to have their first child and compete with James and Grace Schwab for the New Year's Day baby bonus.

-Elsewhere businessman Sam Ahern Jr., the son of the late founder Sam Ahern Sr. of Ahern Records, on his way to the company ball to deliver an important speech, his car malfunctions in Connecticut.
+Elsewhere businessman Sam Ahern Jr., the son of the late founder Sam Ahern Sr. of Ahern Records, is on his way to the company ball to deliver an important speech when his car crashes in Connecticut.
 All the while he wonders if he should reunite with a mysterious woman he met and fell in love with on the previous New Year's Eve.
-Unable to find a mechanic or tow truck, a family in an RV gives Sam a lift.
+Unable to find a mechanic or tow truck, he accepts a lift from a family in an RV.

 Later that evening, one of the LED panels on the Times Square Ball malfunctions, jamming it and forcing Claire to call Kominsky, a disgruntled electrician whom the company had fired a few weeks prior.
 He repairs the ball before midnight, and, in gratitude, she leaves him in charge as she rushes to see the ball drop with her father, Stan.